davide-casiraghi/ci-global-calendar/README.md

 # How to install

-1) Send to Davide your SSH Public Key ([Github tutorial on SSH](https://help.github.com/articles/checking-for-existing-ssh-keys/))
+1) Send to Davide your SSH Public Key ([check Github tutorial on SSH](https://help.github.com/articles/checking-for-existing-ssh-keys/))
 2) Clone the git branch

 3) Procede with the installation: